Azithromycin Patient Tips

 - Contact your doctor immediately if you develop any signs of liver disease such as yellowing of the skin or whites of the eyes, upper right abdominal pain, rash, clay-colored stools, severe nausea, and vomiting.

 - If you are allergic to other macrolides (such as clarithromycin, erythromycin, or telithromycin) do not take azithromycin.
 Also, avoid azithromycin if you have taken it before and it caused damage to your liver.

 - Take azithromycin Zmax extended-release liquid at least one hour before or two hours after a meal.
 Throw away any mixed Zmax suspension that has not been used within 12 hours.

 - Avoid excessive exposure to sunlight or tanning beds.
 Use an SPF 30 or higher sunblock when outside and wear protective clothing as azithromycin can make you sunburn more easily.

 Response and Effectiveness

-- Takes between two and a half to just over three hours for peak concentrations to be reached.
+- It takes between two and a half to just over three hours for peak concentrations of azithromycin to be reached.
 A loading dose (a higher than normal starting dose) may be used to reach steady concentrations sooner.